imSarthakGautam/Django_init/README.md

 `python manage.py changepassword userName`

 # Django Models and working with Django ORM
-Django Models are used to define the structure of database and relationship between different models.
+- Django Models are heart of Django application, used to define the structure of database and relationship between different models.
-Model is a python class that represents table in db.
+- Model is a python class that represents table in db.
-It contains fields that define structure of table and methods that define the behaviour of table.
+- It contains fields that define structure of table i.e. attributes and methods that define the behaviour of table.

 - Usually data related files/models are not created/handled in main project. i.e so inside the app.

+## Fields and Field options of Model:
+- They are attributes of model class that define column of db table
+- The various field types include `CharField, IntegerField, DataField, BooleanField`
+- Each filed takes certain set of field-specific arguments like `maxlength, null, blank, default, choices` which are known as field arguments.

 ## Defining a model
 use models.py file in Django project